 The Clinic represents individual creators and users of intellectual property, small businesses and communities of rights-holders and consumers, not-for-profit institution and associations, and other entities – all without fee.
 We will consider any and all cases and matters on behalf of clients who require quality intellectual property representation that they are unable to obtain in the general market for legal services.

-The IP Clinic was one of the first law school clinics admitted into the USPTO’s The Law School Clinic Certification Pilot program.
+The IP Clinic petitioned for the creation of, and was one of the first law school clinics admitted into the USPTO’s Law School Clinic Certification program.
 The program allows law students enrolled in a participating law school’s clinic program to practice Intellectual Property Law before the USPTO under the guidance of Faculty Clinic Supervisors.
 The IP Clinic is certified to practice both trademark and patent law before the agency.
 For more information see:

-Read more about the creation of the IP clinic and the goals of clinical legal education:
+Read more about the creation of the IP clinic and the goals of clinical legal education in IP:

 CLINICAL LEGAL EDUCATION AND THE PUBLIC INTEREST IN INTELLECTUAL PROPERTY LAW by founding faculty members PETER JASZI, VICTORIA PHILLIPS, JOSHUA SARNOFF, CHRISTINE HAIGHT FARLEY & ANN SHALLECK